 I’m a hybrid woodworker, I’ve embraced power tools now that I’m a big boy and my mommy lets me use them.
 But when I was a kid I was only allowed to use hand tools.
 When I was sneaky I’d use a handheld power tool.
 I haven’t crosscut or ripped by hand since I was in my early teens.
 Yeah, that’s my excuse.

 So at the Hand Tool Olympics, I was excited to get back to work with hand tools.
 I did well in crosscut accuracy, but was a little slow.
 In the rip, I was also fairly accurate, but boy did I have problems.
 Not only was I bending the saw (not permanently) in the picture below, but I caused the offcut to split from the board and hit Aaron Marshall in the back.
 His doctor has told him to rub some dirt on the wound and keep working.
+Now I need to do some window shopping on sites like Thetoolboss.com, I will be at it for a while because it takes me quite some time to go through everything.

 Thanks to Vic Hubbard for the photo.
 Not only does he do great work, he’s a great photographer.